Open Now

 For minor water pressure problems, you can take several DIY troubleshooting steps before calling a professional plumber.
 These steps help identify and resolve simple issues affecting water pressure.
 Here’s what you can do:

-• Check All Faucets and Fixtures to see if the low water pressure is consistent across all them.
+• Check All Faucets and Fixtures to see if the low water pressure is consistent.

 • Clean Faucet Aerators and Showerheads